 The great object of this department is to teach the use of English as the instrument of expression.
 With this object in view, the student begins the course in the Freshman year and pursues it throughout.
-He is expected to have a thorough knowledge of English Grammar and Analysis before entering the course, and is immediately introduced to English Composition.
-This study is pursued with the text-book, but great stress is laid upon written exercises, which are copiously supplied in the class-room.
-In the Sophomore year, Rhetoric proper is taken up and the laws of style thoroughly discussed.
+He is expected to have a thorough knowledge of English Grammar and Analysis before entering the course, and is immediately introduced to English Composi-This study is pursued with the text-book, but great stress is laid upon written exercises, which are copiously supplied in the class-room.
+Rhetoric proper is then taken up and the laws of style thoroughly discussed.
 Each member of the class is required to produce one essay every month, which is subjected by the Professor to careful and minute criticism.
-During these two years, students also receive careful training in Elocution, consisting in the development of voice, gesture, etc., and the careful study of English selections for declamation.
-The remainder of the course is occupied with the study of English Literature, both in its history and in the critical study of the great authors.
+During the Freshman and Sophomore years, students also receive careful training in Elocution, consisting in the development of voice, gesture, etc., and the careful study of English selections for The remainder of the course in the Junior and Senoir years is occupied with the study of English Literature, both in its history and in the critical study of the great authors.